 These may be caused by drugs, an intestinal obstruction, stomach disorders, a chemical imbalance, increased pressure in the skull (which occurs with certain brain tumors), or many advanced diseases.
 Identifiable causes of nausea or vomiting should usually be treated.
 A doctor may have to change drugs or prescribe an antinausea (antiemetic) drug.

 An intestinal obstruction may cause nausea and vomiting.
-The most common cause of intestinal obstruction at the end of life is cancer.
-Nausea and vomiting caused by an intestinal obstruction may be less troubling when treated with antiemetic drugs and sometimes corticosteroids.
+The most common cause of intestinal obstruction at the end of life is abdominal cancer.
+Nausea and vomiting caused by an intestinal obstruction may be less troubling when treated with antiemetic drugs and sometimes corticosteroids or other drugs.
 However, symptom relief may be only temporary.
 If drugs are ineffective, sometimes continuous suctioning of stomach secretions with a tube inserted through the nose into the stomach (nasogastric tube) may be tried.
 Surgical repair may be needed to open an obstruction.
 However, depending on the person's overall condition, likely life expectancy, and reason for the obstruction, surgery may cause more harm than good.
 Opioids are useful for pain relief.

-Difficulty swallowing (dysphagia) occurs in some people, especially after a stroke, in those with advanced dementia, or from an obstruction of the tube that connects the throat with the stomach (esophagus) with cancer.
+Difficulty swallowing (dysphagia) occurs in some people, especially after a stroke, and in people with advanced dementia or results from an obstruction of the tube that connects the throat with the stomach (esophagus) with cancer.
 Sometimes the person can swallow safely by maintaining a certain body position while eating or by having only foods that are easy to swallow.
 Although people who are not near death and have difficulty swallowing can ask their doctors about the merits of and problems caused by feeding tubes (see Feeding tubes), feeding tubes are usually not inserted if people are closer to death or have severe dementia.

 Many dying people lose the ability to control bowel and bladder function (incontinence), either because of the disease or general weakness.
 Disposable adult diapers and attentive hygiene measures usually address the problem.
 Incontinent people should be kept as dry as possible, usually with frequent bedding and diaper changes.
 A catheter (a small tube placed into the bladder) should be used only when bedding changes cause pain or when dying people or their family members strongly prefer it.

-Dying people are susceptible to bedsores (also called pressure ulcers or bedsores—see Pressure Sores), which cause discomfort and can lead to infections.
-Those who are very ill, move very little, are confined to bed, incontinent, poorly nourished, or sit much of the time are at greatest risk.
+Dying people are susceptible to pressure sores (also called pressure ulcers or bedsores—see Pressure Sores), which cause discomfort and can lead to infections.
+People who are very ill, move very little, are confined to bed, are incontinent, are poorly nourished, or sit much of the time are at greatest risk.
 Ordinary pressure on the skin from sitting or moving across sheets may tear or damage the skin.
 Every effort should be made to protect the skin, and reddened or broken skin should be reported to the doctor or nurse promptly (see see Prevention).
 Incontinent people should be kept as dry as possible.
-Position changes every 2 hours decrease the likelihood of bedsores.
+Position changes every 2 hours decrease the likelihood of pressure sores.
 A specialized mattress or continuously inflated air-suspension bed may also help.